jphhoeks/jboss-seam/README.md

 Resulting jar files will be in each sub-project target directory.

-In some cases dependency check will block you from building because insecure dedendencies, yoy can bypas with
+In some cases dependency check will block you from building because insecure dedendencies, you can bypass with

 ```bash
     mvn -Ddependency-check.skip=true clean package install -Pdistribution